DEGAorg/midnight-mcp/docs/setup-guide.md

 This script will:
 1. Create a new directory structure in `agents/<agent-id>/`
-2. Generate a secure seed file
+2. Generate a secure seed file (from provided hex seed, mnemonic, or random generation)
 3. Create a `.env` file with the appropriate configuration
 4. Copy the `docker-compose.yml` file to the agent directory
 5. Set up data and logs directories with proper permissions

+**Seed/Mnemonic Priority:**
+- If `--mnemonic` is provided: Convert the mnemonic to hex seed and save it
+- If `--seed` is provided: Use the hex seed directly
+- If neither is provided: Generate a new random seed and display the corresponding mnemonic

 ### Deploy with Docker Compose